-Welcome to the 03-22-2018 update from your Pocono Summit Certified Financial Planner and retirement planner, Mike Savage.
+Welcome to the 03-22-2018 update from your Pocono Summit Financial Planner and retirement planner, Mike Savage.
 Today, Mike takes a look at rate adjustments and their effects.

 I waited to write this article until I saw that the Fed did the expected and raised the short-term rates by .25% as expected.
 I also saw that they expect 3 rate hikes for 2018-as expected.